WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ##### Part [1/2] Using Nugget/Cowabunga
 1. Forget all WiFi networks and disable Cellular Networks and put your device in Airplane Mode.
-2. Remove every Configuration Profile you have, which are your DNS profiles.
+2. Remove every Configuration Profile you have or DNS profiles.
 Don't delete your installed apps.
 3. Now you can use Nugget or Cowabunga as you please.
 4. Continue onto the [Part 2](#part-22-installing-the-dns)

-##### Part [2/2] Installing the DNS
+##### Part [2/2] Installing the WhysooooFurious Configuration Profile
-1. Go to this [website](https://shorturl.at/hfr4V) on your macOS device.
-2. Go to the Setup tab, find and click on the hyperlinked apple.nextdns.io which should redirect you to the NextDNS Profile website
+1. Go down to [Downloads](#downloads) and click on the link, then Configuration Profiles and then select the WhySooooFurious Configuration Profile
-3. Select the profile you made and click on More Options
-4. Then Enable the Trust NextDNS Root CA and Bootstrap IPs toggle
-5. Click on Download, and the profile should be downloaded into your Downloads folder
+2. Click on Download, and the profile should be downloaded to your Downloads folder
 6. Download Apple Configurator from the Mac App Store
 7. Make sure your device is connected to your macOS device
 8. Input your password on your device if it requires it
 9. Find your device, right click and select Add > Profiles
-10. Select your profile and then it should be installed and activated automatically
+10. Select the WhySooooFurious Configuration Profile and then it should be installed and activated automatically